letter-t/Vencord/README.md

 - do `nvm install 22.20.0` (or any version; `nvm install latest` also works)
 - do `nvm use 22.20.0` (or whatever version you got)
 - do `node -v` to check if node.js has been installed properly
+- do `npm install -g pnpm` to install pnpm
-- do `pnpm -v` to check if pnpm works (should come with the node installation)
+- do `pnpm -v` to check if pnpm works

 For installing **Node.js directly**:
 - go to https://nodejs.org/en/download and click the green button that says "Windows Installer (.msi)"
 - run the msi
 - open a new cmd or powershell or terminal window (you may need to close other cmd/powershell/terminal windows you have open before this)
 - do `node -v` to check if node.js has been installed properly
+- do `npm install -g pnpm` to install pnpm
-- do `pnpm -v` to check if pnpm works (should come with the node installation)
+- do `pnpm -v` to check if pnpm works

 You should now have node.js and pnpm installed on your system.